moogacs/docs.buf.build/docs/how-to/iterate-on-modules.md

 compatible way, there can still be situations in which you want to validate a change locally before pushing a new version to the BSR.

-This guide assumes that you've used and/or familiarized yourself with the following:
+This guide assumes that you've used and/or familiarized yourself with these topics:

   - [Modules](../bsr/overview.md#module)
   - [BSR](../bsr/overview.md)